InfernoCycle/InfernoCycle/README.md

 <!-- - 📫 I can take any request to build whatever you want as long as it's within my abilities. (will know if I accept or don't).
 Also don't expect a time frame as not even I know how long it may take to finish a project. -->
 No longer creating new applications.
 Will focus on improving the ones I already have!

-- ⚡ Right now relearning C++ so more future apps will be built in that.
-- 💬 Currently Building a Messenger App
+- ⚡ No Longer relearning C++ as I am use to it now.
+- 💬 On the Grind to build a messenger command line app for Windows in 2 days.
-- 🔭 Currently Building a Meijer's Information Discord Bot
+- 🔭 Building different useful network tools at the moment.
 - 🔭 Working on upgrading my [Git Website](https://infernocycle.github.io/).
 - 🔭 Working on upgrading [Anime News App](https://github.com/InfernoCycle/AnimeNewsScraper).

+Update: 1/08/2025

 # LICENSE FOR ALL PROJECTS
 [BSD 3-Clause License](https://github.com/InfernoCycle/InfernoCycle/blob/main/LICENSE)